RobbieBendick/ArenaMarker/README.md

 # ArenaMarker
-Places raid-markers, converts to raid and gives raid-assistant to your teammates in arena.
+Gives your group class-based Raid Markers in arena.